 The ultimate guide to swimming with Whale Sharks at Ningaloo Reef

-In over 15 years in the industry, I think the later in the season you book, the more value you get!
-You have better chances to get ‘bonus’ Manta Rays and Humpback Whales, yet the temperature is getting colder!
-Mind you, the water temperature never goes below 22 degrees Celsius in the lagoon and 24degrees Celcius in the ocean!
-If you can, try to avoid the school holidays!
+The later in the season you book, the more value you get with better chances to get ‘bonus’ Manta Rays and Humpback Whales!
+While the temperature is getting colder, the water temperature never gets below 22 degrees Celsius in the lagoon and 24 degrees Celsius in the ocean!
+If you can, try to avoid the school holidays.
 Regardless, the best experience and value for money are reflected in our Whale Shark Packages.

 Can I swim with a Whale Shark?

-Almost everybody can do it!
-Our daughter Nami was the youngest ever, when she was only 3 years old!
-On the other hand the oldest Lady I have taken out was 93, when a massive 9m Whale Shark came straight towards us!
-You don’t have to be a scuba diver or Olympic swimmer!
-Just tell us what level you are and the crew will make sure you will be looked after for the best possible experience.
+Almost everyone can swim with the Whale Sharks!
+The owners’ daughter, Nami, was the youngest ever, when she was only 3 years old!
+On the other hand, the oldest Lady, aged 93, swam with a massive 9m Whale Shark that came straight towards her!
+You don’t have to be a scuba diver or Olympic swimmer.
+Advise the crew of your level and ability and you will be looked after for the best possible experience.